 The truth is that scripture does not say a person sins merely because the person’s gender identity or gender expression does not conform to their sex.
-Calling it sin is a man-made doctrine and is far from staying silent where the Bible is silent.
+Calling it sin is a man-made doctrine.

 The truth is that the burden borne by transgender persons is heavy and many Christians add to it by withholding affirmation and promoting denunciation at the behest of some religious leaders or their own fear.

-The truth is we all depend on the grace and mercy of God and we all have a job to do, given to us by Christ: love and bear the burdens of transgender persons.
+The truth is we all depend on the grace and mercy of God and we all have a job to do, given to us by Christ: love and support transgender persons.